2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The 2023 American Women Quarters Program features five distinct designs honoring trailblazing women from diverse backgrounds and fields of achievement.

-Each quarter showcases the accomplishments of women who helped shape American history, with designs selected to represent achievements in suffrage, civil rights, government, humanities, science, space, and the arts.
+Each quarter showcases the accomplishments of women who helped shape American history, with designs selected to represent achievements in aviation, civil rights, diplomacy, journalism, cultural preservation, and the performing arts.

 While all five quarters share the same obverse featuring Laura Gardin Fraser’s portrait of George Washington, each reverse tells a unique story through carefully crafted imagery and inscriptions.

 The five designs were released throughout 2023, with each available from the Philadelphia, Denver, and San Francisco Mints in various finishes including circulation strikes, proofs, and special silver proofs.
-Understanding these five varieties is essential for collectors building complete sets or searching for valuable specimens in circulation.
+The U.S. Mint struck approximately 1.66 billion total 2023 quarters across all five designs—the lowest annual quarter output since 2012—which may support long-term collector demand.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money List (1932 – 1998)